 Sling TV offers two base channel monthly packages: Sling Orange ($35) and Sling Blue ($35).
 Sling Orange offers popular channels like ESPN but is limited to a single stream — meaning subscribers can only view on one device at a time.
-Sling Blue offers many of the same channels as Orange along with a whole lot more, but is also missing some key channels, ESPN among them.
+Sling Blue offers many of the same channels as Orange along with a whole lot more but is also missing some key channels, ESPN among them.
 On the flip side, Sling Blue offers NFL Redzone (with the Sports Extra add-on, however), a must-have channel for NFL fans.

-Apart from the basic packages, $5 add-on packs like News Extra, Kids Extra (on Sling Blue), and other bundles can be added on top, including a $5 DVR extra that adds another 200 hours of storage atop the 50 free hours you get with the service.
+Apart from the basic packages, $6 add-on packs like News Extra, Kids Extra (on Sling Blue), and other bundles can be added on top, including a $5 DVR extra that adds another 200 hours of storage atop the 50 free hours you get with the service.
 There’s even a respectable selection of movies for rent in HD, as well as some free on-demand content.
-While the picture may not be quite as reliable as cable or satellite TV (often dependent upon your device), Sling TV is affordable and easy to use, and the reliability has improved greatly since launch.
+While the picture may not be quite as reliable as cable or satellite TV (often dependent upon your device), Sling TV is affordable and easy to use, and the reliability has improved greatly since its launch.

-OK, so a lot has happened with AT&T TV — it was called DirectTV Now and then AT&T TV Now, and recently it has rebranded again, merging with the umbrella brand AT&T TV.
-While pricing hasn’t changed much, the $70 Entertainment Package gets you 65-plus channels, while the next two tiers up (the 90+ channel $85 Choice Package and 130+ channel $95 Ultimate Package both include HBO Max free for a year.
+A lot has happened with AT&T TV — it was called AT&T TV Now, and recently it has rebranded again, merging with the umbrella brand AT&T TV.
+It is now known as DirecTV Stream.
+While pricing hasn’t changed much, the $70 Entertainment Package gets you 75-plus channels, while the next two tiers up the 105+ channel $90 Choice Package and 140+ channel $105 Ultimate Package both include HBO Max free for a year.
+There is also the DirecTV Stream premier package which includes 150+ channels, 65,000 on-demand titles, regional sports networks, as well as HBO Max, Showtime, and Cinemax.
 Add-on channels and features are available from $5 per month.

-Unlike most of its competitors, Hulu+Live TV offers a single channel package, priced at $65 per month for access to more than 65 live channels (depending on your region, of course).
+Unlike most of its competitors,offers a single channel package, priced at $70 per month for access to more than 75 live channels (depending on your region, of course).
 Sports fans will likely find plenty to love about Hulu+Live TV’s user interface, which makes tracking games and teams simple and concise.

 YouTube TV ($65/month)

 It’s a no-brainer that the largest video platform in history would build its own live TV streaming service.
 Like Hulu’s service, YouTube TV offers a single channel package.
 You’ll get 85-plus channels with a $65 monthly subscription — including sports channels you’d normally have to pay much more for with other services — along with a handful of optional add-ons.
-On top of the TV content, you’ll also get access to all of YouTube’s premium content, which includes YouTube-produced series from popular creators and celebrities.
-The availability of local affiliates of the big four broadcasters (CBS, ABC, NBC, and Fox) varies by location, but the YouTube TV service is available in all U.S. markets.
-Check out our complete guide to YouTube TV to learn more.
+You can also add 4K for for an additional $20 per month, something that its biggest competitor, Hulu + Live TV, does not offer as of yet.

 In addition to these services are some options that are lesser-known but worthy of consideration, including Pluto TV, Fubo TV, Philo, and others, all of which we go into further detail about in this handy breakdown.